'It's a mess': Pot shop owners say Alberta is running out of weed | CBC News

 AGLC spokeswoman Heather Holmen acknowledged maintaining supply has been an issue.
 She said the AGLC is working to stock the full 300 items, but demand has so far exceeded their expectations.

-She could not confirm the current amount of product available online for retailers to order, but said more stock will become available throughout the weekend.
+She could not confirm how much product listed online will be available for retailers to order, but said more stock will become available throughout the weekend.
 She could not provide a timeline on when all products would be back in stock.

 - Edmonton Girl Guide sells out of cookies in cannabis store lineup